MyeongKim/QuesCheetah-document/Introduction/README.md

 you should set ```content-type: application/json``` in the request header.

 The response will be always JSON object.
-It depends on the context.

 ###**Error response**